jawadgit/influencers/README.md

 	1- form is given
 	2- enter latitude and longitude
-	3- database query finds the nearest latitude and longitude by calculating distance 4- country and city and latitude and longitude is shown on frontend
+	3- database query finds the nearest latitude and longitude by calculating distance in miles 4- country and city based on latitude and longitude is shown on frontend

 # getLocation.php